 - SP-3/SP-33 Mini-Splitters are designed for smaller quantities of fine granular materials and powders.
 Hopper capacity is 104in³ (1.7L) and they can be configured as enclosed splitters using this stainless steel kit.

 - Gilson Quadri-Splitter provides four equal sample portions from a total bulk sample size of 1.6ft³ (45L) for each splitting operation.
-Designed for coal and coke materials, it also does an excellent job at providing representative samples of fine aggregate and other granular materials up to 1in (25mm) nominal size.
-Operation is dust-free, and samples are protected from large fluctuations in moisture content.
+Designed for coal and coke materials, it also does an excellent job of providing representative samples of fine aggregate and other granular materials up to 1in (25mm) nominal size.
+The operation is dust-free, and samples are protected from large fluctuations in moisture content.